In small Alaska city, Native women say police ignored rapes

 “They said they’d let me know,” Washington said.
 “And they never called back.”

 It was soon after that the Anchorage Daily News story about Hardy went live.
-Levi read the story with a shock of recognition — she wasn’t alone.
+Levi read the story with a shock of recognition.
+She wasn’t alone.

 After another three weeks passed without communication from police about her case, she said, she went online and wrote a long Facebook post about her experiences with Nome police.
 The post went viral and the newspaper followed with a story on Oct.
 4 headlined: “A second woman comes forward to say she was raped in Nome without consequence.”